A selection of horse brushes with handles designed for a perfect coat.

 For daily upkeep, you don't always need a full wash.
 The grooming mistake nearly everyone makes is letting dirt build up over time.
 A quick spritz with a natural cleanser, like a simple water and tea tree oil mixture, can keep them fresh between deep cleans.

-The Best Way to Store Your Brushes
+What's the Best Way to Store Your Brushes?

 How you store your brushes is just as important as how you clean them.
 Tossing them into a dusty corner of the tack room can undo all your hard work.
 The best practice is to give each horse their own dedicated grooming kit.
 This simple step helps prevent the spread of skin conditions or fungus between animals.
 A sturdy grooming tote or a wall organizer works perfectly to keep everything neat and accessible.